GuilhermeFaga/MangaDex-discord-webhook-with-Google-Script/README.md

 ## Some features

- - Send to multiple webhooks
+ - Send the updates to multiple discord servers
  - Easy manga filtering (whitelist)
  - Mention multiple roles on the manga whitelisted
- - It let you know if there's an update available
+ - It let you know if there's an update of the script available

 ## Google Script setup